-- 1. The operating system in the blade server must provide USB support for the blade server to recognize and use the keyboard, mouse, CD-ROM drive, and diskette drive.
+- The operating system in the blade server must provide USB support for the blade server to recognize and use the keyboard, mouse, CD-ROM drive, and diskette drive.
 The BladeCenter unit uses USB for internal communication with these devices. - 2.
-It can take approximately 20 seconds to switch the keyboard, video, and mouse or the CD-ROM drive, diskette drive, and USB port to the blade server. - 3.
+It can take approximately 20 seconds to switch the keyboard, video, and mouse or the CD-ROM drive, diskette drive, and USB port to the blade server. - Although the keyboard attached to the BladeCenter unit is a PS/2-style keyboard, communication with it is through a USB bus.
+When you are running an operating system that does not have USB drivers, such as in the following instances, the keyboard responds very slowly. - Running the blade server integrated diagnostics - Running a BIOS update diskette on a blade server - · Updating the diagnostics on a blade server - Running the Broadcom firmware CD for a blade server - 4.
 If you install Microsoft Windows 2000 on the blade server while it is not the current owner of the keyboard, video, and mouse, a delay of up to one minute occurs the first time you switch the keyboard, video, and mouse to the blade server.
 During this one-time-only delay, the blade server Device Manager enumerates the keyboard, video, and mouse and loads the device drivers.
-All subsequent switching takes place in the normal keyboard-video-mouse switching time frame. - 4.
+All subsequent switching takes place in the normal keyboard-video-mouse switching time frame. - 5.
 The blade-error LED, information LED, and location LED can be turned off through the BladeCenter management-module Web interface or the IBM Director console.
 The IBM Director program is a system-management product that comes with the BladeCenter unit.